 Sunnybrook Health Sciences Centre

-Dr. Rick Swartz completed his MD and PhD training and neurology residency at the University of Toronto.
-His appointments and affiliations include Stroke Neurologist, Sunnybrook Health Science Centre; Assistant Professor, Division of Neurology, Department of Medicine, University of Toronto; directing the Sunnybrook Stroke Research Unit; Medical Director, NE-GTA Regional Stroke Network; and Director, University of Toronto Stroke Program.
+Richard H. Swartz, MD, PhD., completed his training and neurology residency at the University of Toronto.
+His appointments and affiliations include Stroke Neurologist, Sunnybrook Health Science Centre; Associate Professor, Division of Neurology, Department of Medicine, University of Toronto; directing the Sunnybrook Stroke Research Unit; Medical Director, NE-GTA Regional Stroke Network; and Director, University of Toronto Stroke Program.

 As a clinician-scientist, his clinical specialty is stroke neurology, with a focus on stroke in the young, stroke in pregnancy, intracranial vascular diseases, and the functional consequences of stroke including vascular cognitive impairment.
 His research focuses on improving functional impairment in stroke – from hyperacute clinical trials to long-term complications, with a focus on intracranial vascular diseases including both small vessel disease and the cognitive impact of stroke and neuroimaging biomarkers of intracranial arterial disease.